elastic/kibana/src/plugins/embeddable/README.md

 const foo = useSelector<EmbeddableState>((state) => state.foo);
 ```

-## Documenation and examples
+## Documentation and examples

-Embeddable documenation and examples are bundled with Kibana and accessable by running `yarn start --run-examples`.
+Embeddable documentation and examples are bundled with Kibana and accessable by running `yarn start --run-examples`.
 Navigate to `http://localhost:5601/app/embeddablesApp`.